Jee Aayan Nu

-Jee Ayan Nu is an Indian Punjabi-language drama film, released on 8 November 2002.

-It stars Harbhajan Mann and Priya Gill.
-It was directed by Manmohan Singh.
+Jee Ayan Nu is an Indian Punjabi-language drama film, released on 8 November 2002., It stars Harbhajan Mann and Priya Gill, It was directed by Manmohan Singh.

 Plot

-Grewal, a business tycoon of the media industry, is a Punjabi settled in Vancouver, British Columbia, Canada with his wife and daughter.
-Simar, the elder daughter, was three years old when she was brought to Canada from her birthplace, Punjab.
-Living a luxurious life in Canada, both daughters are highly influenced by the local culture.
-Grewal, with his family, returns to Punjab after many years to attend a college function.
-Grewal meets Inder who happens to be Grewal's childhood friend's son.
-Grewal asks Inder to take Simar around and show her the beauty of Punjab.
+Grewal, a Punjabi media tycoon, lives in Vancouver, British Columbia, Canada, with his wife and daughter.
+Simar, the elder daughter, was three years old when she moved to Canada from Punjab, where she was born.
+Both daughters have been greatly influenced by the local culture while enjoying a luxurious lifestyle in Canada.
+Many years later, Grewal returns to Punjab with his family to attend a college function.
+There, he meets Inder, the son of an old friend.
+He asks Inder to show Simar around and introduce her to the beauty of Punjab.

-While sightseeing Inder makes Simar realize how loving and good-natured Punjabis are and how it is beautifully blended with their culture.
-Though Simar is impressed, her mother is not comfortable in her own country and its lifestyle.
-Inder and Simar soon fall in love, and the families decide to get them married.
-However, at their engagement, Inder realizes that Simar's family expects Inder to settle in Canada with them after their marriage.
-Inder refuse to leave Punjab.
-Annoyed at Inder, the Grewal family returns to Canada.
+While sightseeing, Inder showed Simar how loving and good-natured the people of Punjab were and how beautifully their culture had been preserved.
+Although Simar was impressed, her mother did not feel at home in her own country or comfortable with its way of life.
+Inder and Simar soon fell in love, and their families arranged their marriage.
+However, at the engagement ceremony, Inder realised that Simar's family expected him to settle in Canada with them after the wedding.
+He refused to leave Punjab.
+Annoyed with him, the Grewal family returned to Canada.

-Time passes and soon Inder's parents, seeing his pain without Simar, insist that he should go to Canada and get his lost love back.
-Inder leaves and is determined to get Simar back.
+Time passed, and seeing how much Inder was suffering without Simar, his parents insisted he go to Canada and win her back.
+He left, determined to succeed.